gcosarba/CommandLineOrders/README.md

 # CommandLineOrders
 Simple command line application for ordering some delicious fruits.
 Assumes input is a list of strings.
 Only valid fruits are "apple" and "orange".
 Apples cost $0.60 and Oranges $0.25.
+Apples are buy-one-get-one free.
+Oranges are buy-two-get-one free.

 Running with IntelliJ:
 1. Import from VC